beakerbrowser/beaker/README.md

 This invokes [the mad king](http://nerdist.com/wp-content/uploads/2016/05/the-mad-king-game-of-thrones.jpg), who will torch your npm_modules, and do the full install/rebuild process for you.
 `npm start` should work afterwards.

-If you're working on the codebase, [there's lots of dev instructions and notes here](./build-notes.md)

 ## plugins